leafypineglass/rebalance/README.md

 https://github.com/krakenfx/kraken-api-client

 ## Install
+Add your API key and secret.
+DISABLE WITHDRAWALS FOR THE KEY.
 Run on local dev platform with install=1 in config.
 Then upload to the private section of webserver to avoid webcrawling.
 Set a cron job for every 5 minutes or so.

 eg cron command: